Atavic/firefox-tweaks/README.md

 [Source code](https://github.com/gorhill/uMatrix) / [Privacy policy](https://addons.mozilla.org/en-US/firefox/addon/umatrix/privacy/) / [Install here](https://addons.mozilla.org/en-US/firefox/addon/umatrix/)

 ## user.js
 This file makes a bunch of tweaks to Firefox, like in about:config.
-The goal was to reduce ways that websites can track you, and only make small sacrifices to achieve that.
+The intention behind these tweaks is to reduce ways that websites can track you, and only make small sacrifices to achieve that.

-At the bottom of the file, I've included several tweaks which disable telemetry, but they're all commented out by default.
-If you wish to disable telemetry, uncomment the section.
-Note that some telemetry is enabled in a default Firefox installation.

-If you would like a full list of the tweaks made along with an explanation for each one, that list can be found [here](https://github.com/krathalan/firefox-tweaks/blob/master/Extras/list_of_tweaks.md).
+I've included several sections that are commented out.
+You should go through the file and decide for yourself which tweaks you want to enable.
+Each tweak has a short description, and may have a link containing more information.

 Place this file in your Firefox profile folder.
 [Don't know where to find that?](https://github.com/krathalan/firefox-tweaks#where-is-my-firefox-profile-folder-located)